Copycat Chocolate Mounds Candy

 • You can see in the photos that there are a few spikes and swirls in the chocolate.
 That comes from manipulating the chocolate candy with forks.
 Pretty!

-When I was young one of my favorite favorite candy bars at the movie theater was the Mounds Bar.
+When I was young, the Mounds Bar was one of my favorite candy bars at the movie theater.

-I don't know if I was an odd kid or not but I read the credits at the end of shows.
-At home too.
+I don’t know if I was an odd kid, but I read the credits at the end of shows.
+At home, too.
 Oh, yeah.
-Casper cartoons were produced by Harveytoons.
-I knew you'd want to know that.
+Harveytoons produced Casper cartoons.
+I knew you’d want to know that.

 Oh!
 You know what else is odd?

-We use to go to the Lido theater in Newport Beach.
-Maybe one reason I kept my head down reading the wrapper is that they have a mural over all the walls and it was painted as if you were under the sea.
+We used to go to the Lido Theater in Newport Beach.
+Maybe one reason I kept my head down reading the wrapper was that they had a mural over all the walls, and it was painted as if you were under the sea.

-You know what was in that mural?
+Do you know what was in that mural?
 Sharks!
-I would imagine the walls could come to life and the water and sharks would come crashing down on us.
+I would imagine the walls could come to life, and the water and sharks would come crashing down on us.
 I loved that theater.

 So, back to reality.
-While I was rolling up these sweet little balls I started wondering if Peter Paul was still the producer of Mounds bars and what their story is nowadays.
+While rolling up these sweet little balls, I wondered if Peter Paul was still the producer of Mounds bars and what their story is nowadays.

-As soon as I could I checked out Wikipedia.
-To make a long story very short they started in 1929 and Hershey's bought them in 1978.
+As soon as I could, I checked out Wikipedia.
+To make a long story short, they started in 1929, and Hershey’s bought them in 1978.
 Boy!
 I bet they made lots of moolah!

 What Do You Think?